 Robusta: These are smaller beans that have fewer sugar compounds, causing Robusta coffees to take on more earthy, bitter flavors and have more caffeine content.
 Robusta is also much easier to cultivate than Arabica, which is why they are a cheaper coffee bean.
 The low price point is why Robusta’s use is usually relegated to commercial-grade products, like instant coffee.

 Anatomy of a Coffee Bean

-- Mesocarp: thin layer of pulp directly below the exocarp
+- Mesocarp: Thin layer of pulp or flesh directly underneath the exocarp.

-- Endosperm: another layer of thin membrane or seed skin that envelops the bean
+- Spermoderm: Another layer of a thin membrane or seed skin that envelops the bean.

 - Endosperm: The true seed (bean) itself.
 Before it is roasted, it is a beautiful green color.

 It’s only after all of these layers are carefully removed and the green seed is extracted from the coffee cherry that we can finally begin the roasting process.

 Thanks to this tree, we can enjoy our daily cup of joe—but there’s certainly more to it than meets the eye!